Welfare state: The welfare queen

+Welfare fraud

-The widespread assumption that welfare recipients are fraudulent and lazy apparently guides public opinion.
+The widespread assumption that some or many welfare recipients are fraudulent apparently guides public opinion.
 In "The Crime of Survival" Jullily Kohler-Hausmann defends the position that anti-fraud campaigns as it relates to welfare worsen public perception of welfare recipients and frame them as criminals.
 He goes on to cite Martin Gilens who in "Why Americans Hate Welfare" argues:

 [A] large majority of Americans agree that government should provide monetary support to those who are unable to support themselves.
 But the perception of welfare abuse is widespread.
 Indeed, as the survey evidence … suggests, it would be hard to exaggerate the level of cynicism toward welfare recipients held by the American public.
 This perception of welfare recipients' dishonesty and freeloading is at the core of Americans' conviction that welfare spending should be cut.

 This sentiment was perpetrated by the Reagan administration and he himself addressed the supposed fraud in public programs in his first inaugural address.
-During his presidency, welfare spending tighetened and the anti-fraud rhetoric was used to justify big cuts to welfare programs.
+During his presidency, welfare spending tightened and the anti-fraud rhetoric was used to justify big cuts to welfare programs.
 Regarding this period, Martin Gilens cites Julius Wilson, who writes:

 As the economic situation worsened, Ronald Reagan was able to convince many working- and middle-class Americans that the decline in their living standards was attributable to expensive programs for the poor…

 Martin Gilens argues that economic circumstance is a deciding factor in the public opinion on welfare.
 He says that during the period of growing economy, people are willing to share their profits with the less fortunate, but this generosity disappears in times of economic turmoil, as people are primarily preoccupied with their own well-being and are less willing to provide for the poor because their own situation takes precedence.

 He cites Michael Katz, who claims that the stagflation following the 1973 energy crisis caused the public opinion to shift toward a negative attitude toward the expansion of the social welfare state, as people who worried for their financial future were in search of a scape-goat for their economic losses, in this case welfare recipients.

+Predistribution versus redistribution

+Bauwens, Kostakis and Pazaitis argue that a redistributionist welfare state is insufficient and propose a "partner state" that would enable and empower the direct creation of value by civil society.
+In their account, this entails a shift towards the predistribution of resources rather than relying only on redistribution after the fact, with the state creating and sustaining infrastructures for commons-based peer production.
+They present the partner state not as an alternative opposed to the welfare state, but as a model that would "transcend and include" it, retaining its solidarity functions while de-bureaucratizing public services through their commonification and through public-commons partnerships.